AnshShah3009/VINS-Mono/README.md

 # VINS-Mono
 ## A Robust and Versatile Monocular Visual-Inertial State Estimator
+**1 May 2023**: We extended the VINS-Mono pipeline to use gtsam instead of ceres solver and implemented GNC(graduated Non-Convexity), sota Outlier Rejection System.
+We also replaced visual place recognition system from ORB to NetVLAD.
 **11 Jan 2019**: An extension of **VINS**, which supports stereo cameras / stereo cameras + IMU / mono camera + IMU, is published at [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion)

 **29 Dec 2017**: New features: Add map merge, pose graph reuse, online temporal calibration function, and support rolling shutter camera.
 Map reuse videos: